Valuing Water: Economics, Ecology, & Culture

-- All presenters of accepted abstracts must register for the symposium.
+- All presenters of accepted abstracts must register for the symposium no later than September 3, 2021 to ensure inclusion in the symposium program.
 NALMS does not waive registration fees for presenters.

 General Abstract Information

-- We accept abstracts only via the NALMS website (www.nalms.org).
+- We accept abstracts only via the NALMS website (nalms.org/nalms2021).
 Abstracts must include the following information, as specified.

 - Title: Summarize accurately the subject of the presentation.